SoonerCare Renewals Are Back

 There are several additional community resources available to Oklahomans that may be helpful for members and their families.

-The Oklahoma Health Care Authority and Unite Oklahoma have partnered to help SoonerCare members who may no longer be eligible due to Medicaid renewals.
+The Oklahoma Health Care Authority and Unite Oklahoma partnered up to help SoonerCare members who may no longer be eligible due to Medicaid renewals.
 Unite Oklahoma is a coordinated partnership between community-based organizations, healthcare providers, and government agencies.
-Unite Oklahoma will help impacted members find alternative forms of coverage and other supportive services.
+Unite Oklahoma helped impacted members find alternative forms of coverage and other supportive services.

 After you submit this form you will be contacted by someone from Unite Oklahoma (a number that starts with 866) to help you find assistance.